David Bercovici

 David A. Bercovici (born in September 1960) is an American geophysicist.
 He is primarily known for his theoretical explanations of why planet Earth has plate tectonics.
 He is also known for his development of models of how the Earth's mantle recycles and stores water and how such hydrological processes are involved in Earth's geochemical history.

 Biography

-Although he was born in Rome, Italy, Bercovici is not Italian.
+Although he was born in Rome, Italy, Bercovici is not Italian by ancestry.
 He grew up in southern California.